wazuh/wazuh-documentation/source/installation-guide/basic/distributed-deployment/step-by-step-installation/elasticsearch-cluster/elasticsearch-multi-node-cluster.rst

     .. include:: ../../../../../_templates/installations/basic/elastic/common/elastic-multi-node/generate_certificates.rst

 #.
 Copy ``~/certs.zip`` to all the servers of the distributed deployment.
-This can be done by using, for example,  ``scp.`` This guide will assume that the file will be placed in ~/ (home user folder).
+This can be done by using, for example,  ``scp.``.

 #.
-The next step is to create the directory ``/etc/elasticsearch/certs``, and then copy the certificate authorities, the certificate and the key there.
+The next step is to create the directory ``/etc/elasticsearch/certs``, and then copy the CA file, the certificate and the key there.

     .. include:: ../../../../../_templates/installations/basic/elastic/common/elastic-multi-node/deploy_certificates_initial_node.rst

+#.
+If Kibana will be installed in this node, keep the certificates file.
+Otherwise, if the file has been copied already to all the instances of the distributed deployment, remove it to increase security  ``rm -f ~/certs.zip``.

 #.
 Enable and start the Elasticsearch service: